charmbracelet/lipgloss/README.md

 ```

 `Copy()` performs a copy on the underlying data structure ensuring that you get
 a true, dereferenced copy of a style.
-Without copying it's possible to mutate
+Without copying, it's possible to mutate
 styles.